criteo/criteo-api-python-sdk/sdks/marketingsolutions_preview/docs/AudienceIdEntityV1ListResponse.md

 # AudienceIdEntityV1ListResponse

-A class implementing the response  of the Criteo API as described in API Guild Guidelines with collection of entities as body
+A top-level object that encapsulates a Criteo API response for several entities

 ## Properties
 Name | Type | Description | Notes